eu-cristofer/code4everyone/README.md

 This is a continuation of C for Everyone: Fundamentals, which you should take before beginning this course.
 The time estimated time commitment for this course is five hours a week for five weeks.

+Status: Done!

+## C++ For C Programmers, Part A

+This course is for experienced C programmers who want to program in C++.
+The examples and exercises require a basic understanding of algorithms and object-oriented software.

 Status: in course.